appscode/blog/content/post/kubedb-v2024.11.18/index.md

 In this example, the SQL Server container will run the **Enterprise Edition** of SQL Server.

-For a complete list of environment variables and their usage, refer to the [official Microsoft documentation](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-configure-environment-variables?view=sql-server-2017).
+To know more about these environment variables and their usage, refer to the [official Microsoft documentation](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-configure-environment-variables?view=sql-server-2017).

 ## MongoDB